The Ten Commandments (1956 film): Plot

 Moses comes before Rameses, now Pharaoh Rameses II, to win the slaves' freedom, turning his staff into a cobra.
 Jannes performs the same trick with his staves, but Moses's snake swallows his.
 Rameses prohibits straw from being provided to the Hebrews to make their bricks.
 Nefretiri rescues Moses from being stoned to death by the Hebrews wherein he reveals that he is married.

-Egypt is visited by plagues.
+To convince Rameses of obliging to his wishes, Moses gets God to initiate plagues against Egypt.
 Moses turns the river Nile to blood at a festival of Khnum, and brings burning hail down upon Pharaoh's palace.
 Moses warns him that the next plague to fall upon Egypt will be summoned by Pharaoh himself.
-Enraged at the plagues, Rameses orders that all first-born male Hebrews will die, but a cloud of death instead kills all the first-born of Egypt, including the child of Rameses and Nefretiri.
-Despairing at the loss of his heir, Pharaoh exiles the Hebrews, who begin the Exodus from Egypt.
+Enraged at the plagues, Rameses orders that all first-born sons of Hebrews will die, but a cloud of death instead kills all the first-born sons of Egypt, including the child of Rameses and Nefretiri.
+Despairing at the loss of his heir, Rameses gives in to Moses' demands and frees the Hebrews, who begin the Exodus from Egypt.
+Bithiah reunites with Moses and goes with the Hebrews.
 After being taunted by Nefretiri, Rameses takes his chariots and pursues the Hebrews to the Red Sea.
 Moses uses God's help to stop the Egyptians with a pillar of fire, and parts the Red Sea.
-After the Hebrews make it to safety, Moses releases the walls of water, drowning the Egyptian army.
+After the Hebrews make it across to safety, Moses releases the walls of water, drowning the Egyptian army.
 A devastated Rameses returns empty-handed to Nefretiri, stating that he now acknowledges Moses's god as God.